symfony/symfony-docs/book/forms.rst

     The ``getName()`` method returns the identifier of this form "type".
 These identifiers must be unique in the application.
-Unless you want to override a built-in type, they should be different from the default Symfony types and from any type defined by a third-party bundle installed in you application.
+Unless you want to override a built-in type, they should be different from the default Symfony types and from any type defined by a third-party bundle installed in your application.
     Consider prefixing your types with ``app_`` to avoid identifier collisions.

 This new class contains all the directions needed to create the task form.
 It can